Slow global warming fast with MethaneSAT

 It has one purpose — to speed up reductions in methane emissions as quickly as possible, so we can slow down global warming.
 MethaneSAT data will be public so that companies, governments and advocates can speed up emissions cuts, track progress and hold polluters truly accountable.

-It’s the first satellite developed and funded by any environmental nonprofit organization, Environmental Defense Fund.
-And we launched it into orbit on March 4, 2024.
+It’s the first satellite developed and funded by any environmental nonprofit organization.
+And we launched it into orbit in March 2024.
+New images from the satellite demonstrate its groundbreaking abilities.

 MSAT Video